eljojo/faircamp-fork/README.md

 the main branch.
 For production usage you might still want to wait though, faircamp is still more of an advanced prototype and demo.

-## Early Documentation
+## Documentation

-This documentation is still incomplete, in parts potentially inaccurate and subject to change.
+Mostly complete and accurate but some parts are subject to change.

 ### Commandline arguments